yaph/coderstats/README.md

 ## TODOs

-* Store achievements hash in user or achievements collection
+* include all necessary CSS in iframe template
 * Create dedicate Sinatra::Base app for badges and load only what is needed
 * Move controller logic from github.rb to helpers.rb
 * languagegraph